 Visa Code (810/2009/EC) is applied in all Schengen countries when processing Schengen visas.
 The visa code is a Regulation of the European Parliament and the Council.

-US citizens do not need to obtain a visa if they stay in Finland for less than 90 days within a 180-day period but their passport shall be valid for a minimum of three months after the journey.
-When staying in Finland for a longer period of time, a residence permit which is issued by the Finnish Immigration Service is required (see Residence permits).
+US citizens do not need to obtain a visa if they stay in Finland for less than 90 days within a 180-day period.
+However, their passport needs to be valid for a minimum of three months after the journey.
+When staying in Finland for a longer period of time, a residence permit issued by the Finnish Immigration Service is required (see Residence permits).

 If you are a foreign national requiring a visa, you must have one when entering the Schengen area.
 If you would normally need a visa but have a valid residence permit in one of the Schengen countries, you do not need a visa to enter another Schengen country.

 Please check if you need a visa to enter the Schengen area and which travel documents are accepted by Finland:

-Schengen countries began to collect fingerprints from visa customers at all missions in North America on the 15th of May 2014.
+Schengen countries began to collect fingerprints from visa applicants at all missions in North America on May 15th, 2014.
 A Schengen visa has to be applied for in person.

-If the main destination is Finland, a visa must be applied for from a VSF Global Application Centre representing Finland.
-An appointment is required, please visit the VFS Global web page.
+If the main destination is Finland, a visa must be applied for from a VFS Global Application Centre representing Finland.
+An appointment is required.
+Please visit visa.finland.eu for more information.
 If the visit includes more than one destination, a visa is applied for from the country that is the main destination of the journey (length of the stay or the purpose).
-If no main destination can be determined, a visa is applied for the country of the first entry.
+If no main destination can be determined, a visa is applied for from the country of the first entry to the Schengen area.

-You can apply for the visa from VFS Global Application Centres in Washington, D.C., Houston, Chicago, New York and San Francisco.
-Los Angeles Centre will open in August 2018.
-Until then the Consulate General of Finland in Los Angeles will accept visa applications in its jurisdiction.
+You can apply for a visa from VFS Global Application Centres in Washington, D.C., Houston, Chicago, New York and San Francisco.
+Los Angeles Centre will open in the fall of 2018.
+Until then the Consulate General of Finland in Los Angeles will accept visa applications.
 Honorary consulates do not process visas.